Best iPads Buying Guide: Welcome to What Hi-Fi?'s round-up of the best iPads you can buy in 2021.

 Before you start browsing, think about what you want to do with an iPad.
 If you'll be taking it out and about, the Mini might be the best iPad for you, as it's smaller and more portable than its siblings.
 Of course, you'll find bigger screens on other iPads in Apple's family, so the Mini might not be the best option for watching films and playing games for long periods.

 In that case, maybe the standard iPad or iPad Air might be preferable.
-And if you want to use it for work (such as illustration, design, animation or music-making), the more powerful iPad Pro might be right for you.
-It also comes with the Apple Pencil, a stylus that is great for drawing and annotating.
+And if you want to use it for creative work (such as illustration, design, animation or music-making), the more powerful iPad Pro might be right for you.
+It also comes with the Apple Pencil, a stylus that's great for drawing and annotating.

 Whatever your needs, there's an iPad for you.
-Let's work out which is the best option.
+Let's work out which one.

 On paper, the iPad Air is a tricky sell: the standard iPad is cheaper, the iPad Mini is smaller and the iPad Pro is arguably the choice of professionals.
 It's not even the thinnest iPad available.
-So why is it number one in our list?
+So why is it so high in our list?